TouK/nussknacker/docs/MigrationGuide.md

   Extracted `KafkaSourceImplFactory`, `KafkaSinkImplFactory` and `KafkaAvroSinkImplFactory` which deliver implementation of component (after all validations and parameters evaluation).
   Use respectively: `FlinkKafkaSourceImplFactory`, `FlinkKafkaSinkImplFactory` and `FlinkKafkaAvroSinkImplFactory` to deliver flink implementations.
   Moved non-flink specific serializers, deserializers, `BestEffortAvroEncoder`, `ContextIdGenerator`s and `RecordFormatter`s to kafka-util/avro-util
+  `KafkaDelayedSourceFactory` is now `DelayedKafkaSourceFactory`. `FixedRecordFormatterFactoryWrapper` moved to `RecordFormatterFactory`
 * [#2477](https://github.com/TouK/nussknacker/pull/2477) `FlinkContextInitializer` and `FlinkGenericContextInitializer` merged to `ContextInitializer`, `BasicFlinkContextInitializer` and `BasicFlinkGenericContextInitializer` merged to `BasicContextInitializer`.
 All of them moved to `pl.touk.nussknacker.engine.api.process` package.
  `ContextInitializer.validationContext` returns `ValidatedNel` - before this change errors during context initialization weren't accumulated.